sosy-lab/cpachecker/lib/README.md

 Do not store any file in that directory, Ivy will delete it!
 To generate a report listing all libraries managed by Ivy, call `ant report-dependencies`.
+Licenses that are part of the `runtime` configuration will be bundled in CPAchecker release archives and thus their license text and copyright archive needs to be present.
+To ensure this add a note about the library to `java-runtime-licenses.txt`.

 For all other libraries and tools, document them here.
 License and copyright need to be declared in a `.license` file